genevieve-me/genevieve-me.github.io/resume/Genevieve_Mendoza_resume.typ

 == Work Experience

 #work(
-  title: "Data Engineer",
+  title: "Software Engineer",
   location: "Remote (EU)",
   company: "The Syllabus",
   dates: dates-helper(start-date: "2023", end-date: "Present"),
 )
+- Trained BERT-based language models for document understanding and implemented full-stack RAG pipeline for new user recommendation engine
+- Shipped a high-throughput data processing service in Rust that processes 300K+ weekly signals, optimizing memory usage and concurrency handling to reduce latency
 - Improved core API response speeds by 90x through SQL query tuning and trimmed over 30\% of yearly cloud spend by eliminating cloud inefficiencies
-- Shipped a full-stack Rust and React custom web service that distills hundreds of thousands of weekly signals into curated insights
-- Trained BERT-based language models for document classification and implemented full-stack RAG pipeline for new recommendation engine
 - Engineered CI pipelines for all projects from scratch, enabling automated continuous deployment and reducing developer toil to nearly zero
-- Architected cloud strategy and unified infrastructure on AWS, migrating all services to containerized deployments managed entirely with IaC
+- Architected new event-driven data streaming system on AWS and migrated all services to containerized deployments managed entirely with IaC
-- Brought adoption of full-stack observability with OpenTelemetry from 0% to 95%, uncovering bugs and cutting median downtime by over half
+- Brought adoption of full-stack observability with OpenTelemetry from 0% to 95%, uncovering bugs and cutting median time to restore service by over half
 - Proactively eliminated security risks by identifying and mitigating leaked credentials with secret scanning and implementing role-based access controls
 - Improved developer experience by documenting legacy cronjobs and consolidating 40% of unmaintained lines of code into the primary data processing service
 - Collaborated on database schema redesign and migration to simplify the codebase and improve user load times